 Step 3: Arrange your Playlist

 Tracks will play out in the same order that you’ve added them to the Playlist.
-You can arrange the songs into a different order by clicking and dragging the track to the desired spot in the Playlist.
+You can arrange the songs by clicking and dragging the track to the desired spot in the Playlist (as shown above).

 Step 4: Check the Run Time